apache/logging-log4cxx/admin/staging.md

 1. Move the newly generated files to the web site working directory
     - `mv /tmp/build/src/site/html 1.3.0`
     - `git add 1.3.0`
-1. push the `asf-staging` branch to Github and wait a bit
+1. Push the `asf-staging` branch to Github and wait a bit
     - `git commit -m "Improved the ... documentation"`
     - `git push`
 1. Check https://logging.staged.apache.org/log4cxx (after a minute or two)